psagarnayak/SpringCloud/README.md

-Demo repo to decribe implementation aspects of Spring Cloud
+Demonstrates key features of Spring Cloud
 ==============

-Outlines the key features of Spring cloud usage to develop a host of microservices
+Outlines the implementation aspects via a host of microservices
 --------------

 **Covers the following features of spring cloud**